-According to some sources, the cave we found was manually dug into the hill by Joseph Smith and/or his father in the early 1820s, and may have been the setting for some of the Book of Mormon’s pre-publication activities.
-The full story of regarding the discovery, digging, history and religious significance of the cave can be read here: http://archival.link/mormoncave/story.
+According to some sources, the cave we found was manually dug into the hill by Joseph Smith and/or his father in the early 1820s and may have been the setting for some of the Book of Mormon’s pre-publication activities.
+The full story regarding the discovery, digging, history, and religious significance of the cave can be read here: http://archival.link/mormoncave/story.

 In this post, I discuss some personal reflections and thoughts relating to the experience.